michaellambgelo/michaellambgelo.github.io/_posts/2022-1-27-career-update.md

 ## What's Next

 In 2022, I am expecting good things.
 I believe in my team and I know that we can figure things out together.
 Since I've been a developer for 5 years, I'm interested in staying close to that world.
-As anyone might expect working at an enterprise corporation for some time it isn't always clear what responsibilities are _paid_ if you have a certain role.
-It is a necessary boundary to communicate, as at C Spire the next role for me is **System Analyst** continuing my work with CustApps and the SA position has had trouble with outside hires and contractors.
-The best SAs have come from the developers who are already familiar with the systems in place.
-I'm afraid there's a certain vocabulary that simply comes with time and it takes years of exposure to get the level of fluency some of our SAs have.
+At C Spire the next role for me is **System Analyst** continuing my work with CustApps.
+The best SAs have come from the developers who are already familiar with the systems in place and I believe I am a strong candidate because of my institutional knowledge.

 ## Hustle

-I am currently working remotely full-time but I try to visit the office at least once per week for our team meetings (thank God for this week's negative covid test) and some of the side-project work I have includes setting up my own home network.
-It's a lot like building a neighborhood: I have a gaming pc, an edge-compute kubernetes cluster, my work laptop, and a Pi I use for research.
+I am currently working remotely full-time but I try to visit the office for our team meetings or for regular touchbases, just to check in.

+Some of the side-project work I have includes setting up my own home network.
+It's a lot like building a neighborhood: I have a gaming pc, an edge-compute cluster, my work laptop, and a Pi I use for research.
+I'm planning on setting up a NAS soon, I may have need of a place to host some databases.

 Once a month I organize a big movie night with [JXN Film Club](jxnfilm.club).
 Check out the [Instagram](instagram.com/jxnfilmclub) and feel free to DM me on there (no guarantees it's actually me though, like 5 people have access to that account).